-In September I raised a Freedom of Information (FoI) request to UK library services, with a couple of questions.
+In September I sent a Freedom of Information (FoI) request to UK library services, with a couple of questions.

 - Do you complete annual library statistics that you send to CIPFA, and have these been done for financial year 2020/2021?